aishu2212/test-technical-assessments/README.md

 ### 1. **Adding Actions and Assertions**

-To keep your tests clean and reusable, all UI actions and assertions are abstracted into helper functions.
+To keep tests clean and reusable, all UI actions and assertions are abstracted into helper functions.

-#### **ComposeActions**:

-Contains actions that interact with the UI.
-Some common actions are:

-- `performClickOnNodeWithTag(composeTestRule, tag)`: Performs a click on the node identified by the given test tag.
-- `performClickOnNodeWithText(composeTestRule, text)`: Performs a click on the node identified by the given text.
-- `scrollToNodeWithText(composeTestRule, text)`: Scrolls to a node containing the specified text.
+## ComposeAssertions

+- `isDisplayedWithTag(composeTestRule, testTag)`
-- `performClickOnNodeWithTag(composeTestRule, testTag)`: Performs a click on the node with the specified test tag.
+  Asserts that the node with the specified test tag is displayed.

+- `isDisplayedWithText(composeTestRule, text)`
-- `scrollTo(composeTestRule, testTag)`: Scrolls the view until the element with the specified tag is visible.
+  Asserts that the node with the specified text is displayed.

-#### **ComposeAssertions**:

-Contains assertions for verifying UI elements' state.
-Some common assertions are:
+- `isNotDisplayedWithText(composeTestRule, text)`

-- `isDisplayed(composeTestRule, tag)`: Asserts that the node with the specified test tag is displayed.
+  Asserts that the node with the specified text is not displayed.

+- `assertNodeCountWithContentDescription(composeTestRule, text, expectedCount)`
-- `assertNodeExistsWithText(composeTestRule, text)`: Asserts that the node with the specified text exists.
+  Asserts the number of nodes with the given content description matches the expected count.

+- `doesNotExist(composeTestRule, testTag)`
-- `doesNotExist(composeTestRule, tag)`: Asserts that the node with the specified tag does not exist.
+  Asserts that the node with the specified test tag does not exist.

+- `assertNodeExistsWithText(composeTestRule, text, substring, ignoreCase)`
+  Asserts that the node with the specified text exists, with optional substring and case-insensitive matching.

-- `assertNodeCountWithText(composeTestRule, text, count)`: Asserts that there are a specific number of nodes with the given text.
+- `assertNodeCountWithText(composeTestRule, text, expectedCount)`
+  Asserts the number of nodes with the specified text matches the expected count.

+- `assertLastUpdatedTimeIsCorrect(composeTestRule, tag, dateRegex)`
+  Asserts that the 'Last updated' time matches the given regex pattern.

+- `assertLastUpdatedTimeHasChanged(composeTestRule, tag, initialTimeText, dateRegex)`
+  Asserts that the 'Last updated' time has changed after a refresh and matches the given regex pattern.

+## ComposeActions

+- `performClickOnNodeWithTag(composeTestRule, testTag)`
+  Performs a click on the node identified by the given test tag.

+- `performClickOnNodeWithText(composeTestRule, testTag)`
+  Performs a click on the node containing the specified text.

+- `waitForLoadingSpinnerToDisappear(composeTestRule, tag, timeoutMillis)`
+  Waits until the loading spinner disappears or the timeout is reached.

+- `scrollToNodeWithText(composeTestRule, text, substring, ignoreCase)`
-- `assertIsDisplayed(composeTestRule, tag)`: Asserts that the node with the specified tag is displayed.
+  Scrolls to the node containing the specified text.

 ---